hpc2n/sphinx-lesson-template/content/motivation.rst

 Real-world task graph
 """""""""""""""""""""

-We can represent these tasks and the related tasks dependencies using a task graph:
+We can represent these tasks and the related task dependencies using a task graph:

 .. figure:: img/lu_task_graph.png
     :scale: 70 %